danieltorrecillas/resign-ios-app/README.md

 ## Installation
-Clone this repository, navigate into the folder containing the script, and change the permissions of the script to allow it be executable:
+Clone this repository, navigate into the folder containing the script, and change the permissions of the script to allow it to be executable:
 ```
 $ chmod 755 resign-ios-app
 ```